capiotsoftware/swagger-sequelize-crud/README.md

 * createdAt : Type Date.
 The time of creation of the tuple.
 * updatedAt : Type Date.
 The last updated time of the tuple.
 * deletedAt : Type Date.
 This is null by default.
 The value is updated when Delete operation is called by crud.
+* id: Type integer.
+This will be unique and primary key of the model.

 ## APIs
 * GET : To fetch all/single document.